Patrick Reynolds' Bio

 In 2004, he founded Be An Elf, a Christmas charity that creates public awareness of the USPS Operation Santa® program and has recruited thousands of new volunteers for it.
 Through the USPS® program, the public may adopt real letters to Santa from needy children online, and send families their gifts directly, with no charity involved.

 Reynolds saw that having Democrats in the majority in Congress would bring progress not only on tobacco policy, but also on climate change, gun control, abortion, immigration reform, and other issues.
 In 2018 Reynolds started Congress Majority PAC with a mission of getting Democrats elected to Congress.
-Prior to the 2024 election, Reynolds wrote, produced and narrated 3 TV spots which mentioned no Democratic candidate by name, but sent the message, Vote Democrat.
-“Our ads pioneer a new direction in political advertising for Democrats,” he said.
-“Each ad focuses on one issue: our ad on the economy compares the Administrations of Clinton, Bush, Obama, Trump and Biden, and our ads on immigration and climate change compare the Parties’ voting records on those issues.
-All conclude, Vote Democrat, and mention no candidate by name, so our ads can be run in any State.”
+Prior to the 2024 election, Reynolds wrote, produced and narrated 3 TV spots which sent one message: Vote Democrat.

+“Each of our ads focus on one issue: our ad on the economy compares the Administrations of Clinton, Bush, Obama, Trump and Biden, and our ads on immigration and climate change compare the Parties’ voting records on those issues.
+All conclude, Vote Democrat, and mention no candidate by name, so our ads can be run in any State.

-Before his move to politics, in 2019 the San Francisco Chronicle published an editorial Reynolds wrote against vaping products.
+Prior to his move to politics, in 2019 the San Francisco Chronicle published an editorial Reynolds wrote against vaping products.
 It congratulated San Francisco voters for approving the first citywide ban of the sale of all vaping and flavored tobacco products, except menthol and tobacco.
 Later that year New York City passed a similar ban.

 Reynolds was a strong advocate for the Federal tobacco tax hike of 62 cents, signed into law by Obama in 2009 on his 17th day in office, after being tabled by George W. Bush every year for eight years.
 Reynolds’ USA Today editorial makes a compelling case for higher tobacco taxes.